tommyettinger/SquidSetup/README.md

     - Ths is a dependency of SquidLib 3.0.0.
   - Application version: Your choice
     - Maybe `0.0.1-SNAPSHOT` if it's going to change a lot. `-SNAPSHOT` has special meaning as a non-release.
-  - Java version: 8.0, 11.0, or 14.0
+  - Java version: 8.0, 11.0, or 15.0
-    - 8.0 is the max for Android and iOS, but 11.0 can be used on GWT, and 14.0 for desktop/LWJGL3 only.
+    - 8.0 is the max for Android and iOS, but 11.0 can be used on GWT, and 15.0 for desktop/LWJGL3 only (if you have Java 15 installed, which you should also bundle for users).
   - Server Java version: Must be at least equal to `Java version`, maybe should be equal.
     - Only matters if you have selected a Server project on the Platforms tab.
   - Android plugin: 3.4.3